 Man of La Mancha

 Searching for the Stars!
 Man of La Mancha is a musical by Dale Wasserman based on Miguel de Cervantes modern novel Don Quixote.
 It’s a play within a play!
-During the Spanish Inquisition, Cervantes is in prison and puts on a performance about Don Quixote, a madman who is searching for his “impossible dreams”.
-I […]
+During the Spanish Inquisition, Cervantes is in prison and puts on a performance about Don Quixote, a madman who is searching for his “impossible dreams”. […]

 Life of Pi – Artwork